-Funding and approvals for the present nourishment campaigns are included in the current investment programme up to and including 2020, with delivery of the proposed strategy expected to commence from 2021/22 pending approval.
-However, a phased approach to its implementation is necessary (refer to Figure 12), transitioning from present practice to the new management approach being fully operational; several aspects of the new approach will need to be developed before the first changes can be introduced.
+Funding and approvals for the present nourishment campaigns are included in the current investment programme up to and including 2020, with delivery of the proposed strategy expected to commence from 2021 pending approval.
+However, a phased approach to its implementation is necessary, transitioning from present practice to the new management approach being fully operational; several aspects of the new approach will need to be developed before the first changes can be introduced.